ianpatt/f4se/f4se_readme.txt

-Fallout 4 Script Extender v0.7.1 BETA
+Fallout 4 Script Extender v0.7.2 BETA
 by Ian Patterson, Stephen Abel, and Brendan Borthwick (ianpatt, behippo, and plb)

 The Fallout 4 Script Extender, or F4SE for short, is a modder's resource that expands the scripting capabilities of Fallout 4.
 It does so without modifying the executable files on disk, so there are no permanent side effects.

 #####################################################################
-All native code plugins (.dlls) need to be updated by their creators for 1.10.980.
+All native code plugins (.dlls) need to be updated by their creators for 1.10.980+.

 Old native code plugins not loading is not a problem with F4SE.
 #####################################################################

 Compatibility:

-F4SE will support the latest version of Fallout available on Steam, and _only_ this version.
+F4SE will support the latest version of Fallout available on Steam and GOG, and _only_ these versions.
+The MS Store/Gamepass/Epic are not supported.
 When a new version is released, we'll update as soon as possible: please be patient.
 Don't email asking when the update will be ready; we already know the new version is out.
 The editor does not currently need modification, however when available a custom set of .pex/psc files must be installed.

-This version is compatible with runtime 1.10.980.
+This version is compatible with runtime 1.10.984.
 You can ignore any part of the version number after those components; they're not relevant for compatibility purposes.

 [ Installation ]

-1. Copy f4se_1_10_980.dll and f4se_loader.exe to your Fallout installation folder.
+1. Copy f4se_1_10_984.dll and f4se_loader.exe to your Fallout installation folder.
 This is usually C:\Program Files (x86)\Steam\SteamApps\common\Fallout 4\, but if you have installed to a custom Steam library then you will need to find this folder yourself.
 Copy the Data folder over as well.

 2. Ignore the 'src' folder.
 It is for programmers.